darraghenright/darraghenright.github.io/blog/2019/02/uniquely-labelled-form-elements-in-vue-components.md

 `_uid` to the rescue.
 It's an internal property of each component—an integer id that Vue assigns to uniquely identify each component it creates.

-We could choose a more robust method to create a unique identifier, and I would normally be shy about replying on the internal properties of a Vue component instance.
+We could choose a more robust method to create a unique identifier, and I would normally be shy about relying on the internal properties of a Vue component instance.

 However, given this particular use-case it's worth the trade-off and not have to worry about generating a unique value ourselves.